Fargo season 4

-The fourth season of Fargo, an American anthology black comedy–crime drama television series created by Noah Hawley, premiered on September 27, 2020, on FX and concluded on November 29, 2020.
+The fourth season of Fargo, an American anthology black comedy crime drama television series created by Noah Hawley, premiered on September 27, 2020, on FX and concluded on November 29, 2020.
 It consisted of 11 episodes.
 Set in Kansas City, Missouri from November 1950 to early 1951, the season follows two crime syndicates as they vie for control of the underground.
 The cast is led by Chris Rock, who plays Loy Cannon, the head of a crime syndicate made up of black migrants fleeing the Jim Crow South who have a contentious relationship with the Italian Kansas City mafia.
 Other cast members include Jessie Buckley, Jason Schwartzman, Ben Whishaw, and Jack Huston.

 As an anthology, each Fargo season possesses its own self-contained narrative, following a disparate set of characters in various settings and eras, albeit in a connected shared universe centered around Minnesota.
 The broader Midwestern United States features prominently and some connection to the titular city of Fargo, North Dakota runs through the series.
-The season was originally scheduled to premiere on April 19, 2020, but this was postponed due to the COVID-19 pandemic.
+The season was originally scheduled to premiere on April 19, 2020, but was postponed due to the COVID-19 pandemic.